SteviLen420/TQE_simulation/TQE_Universe_Simulation_v4.2.0_Pro/README.md

 ## Theory Snapshot

 The TQE hypothesis asserts that energy and information co-determine the stability of physical laws.
-The progression of equations—first published with the original v1.0.0 project—shows how the idea evolved:
+The reasoning evolved through three conceptual steps:

-1. **Consciousness-field Ansatz (v1.0.0 Story.md)**
+1. **Consciousness-field Ansatz**
    `P′(ψ) = P(ψ) · f(Φ)` – the Born rule augmented with a consciousness field Φ that biases collapse toward coherent, low-entropy states.
 2. **Energy-Consciousness Coupling**
    `P′(ψ) = P(ψ) · f(E, Φ)` – stability emerges when Φ is not an external dimension but an intrinsic property of energy.